hayespan/learnGIt/readme.txt

 Git tracks all snapshots.
 commandline:
   git remote push origin1 master
-Creating a new branch is quick.
+Creating a new branch is quick AND simple.